 3.1 Market Disruption without Isolation

-Market process failure(s), planned maintenance, events impacting market application resources (internet, physical location, etc.), auxiliary tool failures (SIBR/BSAP, EMS, ADS, etc.), and any other event that impacts the ability of a market entity or entities to feasibly participate in the WEM.
+Market process failure(s), planned maintenance, events impacting market application resources (internet, physical location, etc.), auxiliary tool failures (SIBR/BSAP, EMS, ADS, etc.), and any other event that impacts the ability of a market entity or entities to feasibly participate in the WEIM.
 The event may also be reliability based in nature such as a BES event, natural disaster, BAAL control or operational requirements.
-The WEM and/or Market Operator choose not to isolate an impacted market participant.
+During these disruptions, the WEIM and/or Market Operator choose not to isolate an impacted market participant.

 Examples of such events are:

+Planned maintenance where the market processes are placed in manual and will not run for the maintenance window.

+Previous solution is broadcasted due to an invalid market solution or threshold exceedance.

 Market Process failure of RTD, RTPD, STUC, BSCH where the market fails to solve.

 An advisory solution may be broadcasted for the impacted market run.

-The market process solves, but the broadcasting of the results to downstream systems fails or were blocked.
+The market process solved, but the broadcasting of the results to downstream systems fails or were blocked.

-Previous solution is broadcasted due to an invalid market solution.

-Market process was placed in manual to prevent the process from running and causing a foreseen issue.
+The market process was placed in manual to prevent the process from running and causing a foreseen issue.

-Planned maintenance where the market processes are placed in manual and will not run for the maintenance window.

 A participant’s Inputs are creating a bad or invalid market solution they may not be able to follow.

-The market is solving with a valid solution but the participant(s) are not receiving the market instructions or unable to follow them.
+The market is solving with a valid solution, but the participant(s) are not receiving the market instructions or unable to follow them.